FlyingMatrix/vit/README.md

-# vit
-An implementation of Vision Transformer (ViT) for image classification
+# An implementation of Vision Transformer (ViT) for image classification
+A Vision Transformer (ViT) implementation for image classification

+Dataset: MNIST

+Dataset PATH: ./datasets